eggheadio/eggheadio-course-notes/courses/synchronize-client-and-server-state-in-react-using-apollo-client-a45b3b89/notes/13_egghead-use-optimistic-updates-to-build-uis-that-react-immediately-to-user-actions.md

 <TimeStamp start="00:40" end="00:50">

-The [optimisticResponse option](https://www.apollographql.com/docs/react/performance/optimistic-ui/#the-optimisticresponse-option) is an option we can put on the mutate function to assume that the data we are going to receive is what we expect.
+The [optimisticResponse option](https://www.apollographql.com/docs/react/performance/optimistic-ui/#the-optimisticresponse-option) is an option we can use on the mutate function to assume that the data we are going to receive is what we expect.

 </TimeStamp>